 In addition to Monday Night Raw, this groundbreaking deal will also see Netflix becoming the home for WWE PLEs (Pay-Per-View Live Events) and the vast WWE Network library.

-In terms of financials, Deadline has reported that source familiar with the terms of the agreement stated that it spans a remarkable ten years and is valued at over $5 billion.
+In terms of financials, Deadline has reported that a source familiar with the terms of the agreement stated that it spans a remarkable ten years and is valued at over $5 billion.
 Variety, citing its sources, estimates that the deal is worth at least $400 million annually and is expected to run for more than five years.
 To put this into context, WWE’s existing five-year deal with the USA Network is valued at approximately $250-260 million per year.

 This historic partnership between TKO, WWE, and Netflix signifies a major shift in how wrestling content is distributed and marks a significant moment in the world of sports and entertainment.